7. A narcissist will deny things that have happened while someone with anxiety will hold on tight to the pain.

 When they have nothing else to use, unkind words hurt like hell but their acid tongue doesn’t stop until they see they’ve completely broken you.

 Someone with anxiety disorder won’t sit there and say ‘I didn’t deserve this.’
 They will say ‘what did I do to cause them to lash out at me.’

 11. A narcissist will ruin holidays or celebrations looking for any reason to be unhappy.
 While someone with anxiety thrives on trying to please someone who will never be happy.

 Do you ever notice how on most days when everyone else is happy, this person somehow ruins it diverting the attention back to themselves?
 They want everyone to be focused on them and they will do anything to steal the spotlight.
-While someone with anxiety disorder is the peacemaker and will do everything in their power to calm the situation even if it means compromising their self-respect.
+While someone with an anxiety disorder is the peacemaker and will do everything in their power to calm the situation even if it means compromising their self-respect.

 When you have anxiety and you’ve been affected by a narcissist your needs become second to theirs.

 12. A narcissist gets you hooked while someone with anxiety fears abandonment.